-Give examples of what is supposed to occur.
-“Show the math” of how profits, commissions, equity awards, bonuses, or deferred compensation will be treated.
+Additionally, give examples of what is supposed to occur.
+In other words, “show the math” of how profits, commissions, equity awards, bonuses, or deferred compensation will be treated.

 Address all Possible Scenarios of Any Deal or Legal Matter

 Will you receive a pro rata payment of bonuses or commissions if you quit, become disabled or are fired?
-If you are fired without cause, will vesting of stock options or equity accelerate?
+Also, if you are fired without cause, will vesting of stock options or equity accelerate?

 What happens if a change in control occurs?
 Are you indemnified if you are sued for actions you took in the course and scope of your employment; Is D&O or other insurance in place to protect you and your equity investment?

 Safeguard All Documents You Send or Receive Regarding Any Legal Issues